nuson999/fgpt-extended/README.md

 - Fixed bugs 🐞
 - (WIP) Fallback between models automatically 🔄

+### Todo
+System Adaptive Theme 🌓
+- We're planning to implement a system adaptive theme feature that will allow the application to switch between light and dark modes based on the user's system preferences.

+Image Generation Feature 🖼️
+- We're also aiming to add an image generation which will enable users to create images within the application.

+Plug-in Support 🔌
+- Finally, we're looking forward to implementing plug-in support that will allow users to enhance the functionality of the application with additional, optional features.

 ## Installation

 Follow these steps to get a local copy up and running: